 Boost Collective is the #1 up-and-coming music distribution for artists, letting you put your music out there for free.

 AudioSalad is the best choice for artists, record labels, and distributors around the world who want to reach more people and make more money.

-Their Youtube monetization is highly effective, not to mention creative services.
+Their YouTube monetization is highly effective, not to mention creative services.
 Their music promotion is not entirely as good as Unpause playlists, though.

 A powerful engine that makes content delivery as fast as lightning.

 Distributing the best digital services in a way that is both competitive and clear.

 If you never get a record deal, at least you can appear in online stores with this tool.

 Fair terms so that you can get the most out of your downloads and streams.